akuhara/SEIS_FILO/README.md

 ## Install
 Type `make` in the `src` directory.
 Please edit the [Makefile](https://github.com/akuhara/SEIS_FILO/tree/master/src/Makefile) in accordance with your environment (i.e., compiler type and libarary paths).

-Alternatively, you can choose to use [docker container](https://hub.docker.com/r/akuhara/seis-filo) in which ready-to-use executable files are stored.

 ## Quick Guidance
 ### Forward problem